-The number increases multiple times after turning the field off and on to eliminate clusters and stays roughly constant after a few hundred frames, up until the camera is moved.
+The number saturates after a few times we perform this procedure.
+In order to further reduce chaining, the particles were coated with $0.1\%w/v$ of Pluronic F-127.
+In order to conceptualize the chaining seen in experiments, we performed simulation with $5\%$ of the particles with $\times 3$ the susceptibility.
+Fig.~\ref{fig:brownian_motion_stuck_density}D shows an excellent agreement with theoretical predictions.

-Fig \ref{fig:SiO Number} and Fig.~\ref{fig:PS Number} shows the number of particles detected by the code in each frame.
-The number jumps multiple times after turning the field off and on and stays roughly constant after a few hundred frames.
+\textbf{Drift:} Drift in the sample can be observed in Fig.~\ref{fig:Sio expriment}F. The drift is relatively small, but became noticeable a couple of hours into the experiment.
+We reduced drift by degassing the suspension and a careful sample preparation.

-\textbf{Drift.} Drift in the sample can be observed in Fig.~\ref{fig:PS Drift} and Fig.~\ref{fig:SiO Drift}.
-A possible explanation is a slight tilt of the plane of the sample or magnetic fields present in the lab.
-Three strongly magnetized points (3-4 mT) were found inside the microscope's plate, two to the left of the suspension and one to the right.
-The drift is relatively slow but became noticeable a couple of hours into the experiment.
-Fig \ref{fig:PS Drift} shows the drift of the suspension in both axes, which is not insignificant.
-The discontinuity was caused by the repositioning of the camera.
-Fig \ref{fig:SiO Drift} shows the drift of the suspension in both axes, which is not insignificant.
-The trend is in the same direction as in figure \ref{fig:PS Drift}, though smaller because of a weaker magnetic field.
+\textbf{P\'eclet number:} Diffusion measurement is presented in Fig.~\ref{fig:Sio expriment}G. Diffusion was measured for a dilute suspension of PS particles without an external magnetic field.
+Diffusion was extracted from the slope and is $D = 0.02 \mu{\rm m}^2/s$.
+Fig~\ref{fig:Sio expriment}E, shows the P\'eclet number of the PS 10$\mu$m particles along the experiment, it is evident that $P_e\gg1$ throughout the experiment, which means that advection dominates.
+To illustrate, a particle would diffuse its diameter over 21 min, and a comparable expansion, would take about a year.
+Fig.~\ref{fig:brownian_motion_stuck_density}C shows the STD of a simulation of $300$ particles interacting with dipolar magnetic repulsion and subjected to Brownian motion, $d \mathbf{x_{\rm tot} }= \mathbf{v} dt + \sqrt{2 dt D} \boldsymbol{\xi}$, where $\boldsymbol{\xi}$ is a random variable with a variance of 1, and we chose $D=0.02\mu{\rm m}^2/$s, and $v_0 l^{4} = 4.6 \cdot 10^4 \mu{\rm m}^{5}/{\rm s}$, as estimated experimentally.
+They show a transition from spreading as $t^{\frac{1}{5}}$ (advection dominates) at short times to $t^{\frac{1}{2}}$ (Diffusion dominates) at long times.
+The transition occurs roughly at $t\sim 10^7 s$ which is roughly a year.